static caravan shower problems

 Here are a few easy steps to get your caravan ready for winter:

-• Winterise the Shower System: begin by turning off the water supply to your static caravan.
+• Winterise the Shower System: Begin by turning off the water supply to your static caravan.
 Open all taps along with the shower valve and water heater to allow any remaining water to drain out completely.
 Apply a non-toxic, caravan-safe antifreeze into the shower valve to prevent any residual water from freezing.

-• Insulate Pipes: adding insulation to your water pipes can prevent freezing.
+• Insulate Pipes: Adding insulation to your water pipes can prevent freezing.
 Foam pipe insulation is widely available and easy to install.

-• Use a Caravan Skirt: a caravan skirt prevents cold air from flowing under your caravan and causing freezing.
+• Use a Caravan Skirt: A caravan skirt prevents cold air from flowing under your caravan and causing freezing.
 It also adds an extra layer of insulation.

-• Remove Batteries: cold weather can drain battery life.
+• Remove Batteries: Cold weather can drain battery life.
 Remove any batteries from devices and store them in a warmer location.

 Popular Static Caravan Shower Products